kide-vm/kide/lib/ast/README.md

 Each ast class gets a compile method that does the compilation.

-#### Method Definition and Instructions
+#### Compiled Method and Instructions

 The first argument to the compile method is the CompiledMethod.
 All code is encoded as a stream of Instructions in the CompiledMethod.
-In fact Instructions are a linked list and so the CompiledMethod only hold the head, and the current insertion point.
+Instructions are stored as a list of Blocks, and Blocks are the smallest unit of code, which is always linear.

-Code is added to the method (using add()), rather than working with the actual instructions.
-This is so each compile method can just do it's bit and be unaware of the larger structure that is being created.
+Code is added to the method (using add_code), rather than working with the actual instructions.
+This is so each compiling method can just do it's bit and be unaware of the larger structure that is being created.
 The genearal structure of the instructions is a graph (what with if's and whiles and breaks and what), but we build it to have one start and *one* end (return).

 #### Messages and frames

 The virtual machine instructions obviously operate on the virtual machine.
 Since the machine is virtual, we have to define it, and since it is oo we define it in objects.

-Also it is important to define how instructions, which is is in a ohysical machine by changing the contents of registers or some stack.
+Also it is important to define how instructions operate, which is is in a physical machine would be by changing the contents of registers or  some stack.

-Our machine is ot a register machine, but an object machine: it operates directly on objects and also has no stack.
+Our machine is ot a register machine, but an object machine: it operates directly on objects and also has no seperat stack, only objects.
+There are a number of objects which are accessible, and one can think of these (their addresses) as register contents.
+And one wouldn't be far off as that is the implementation

+The objects the machine works on are:

+- Message
+- Frame
+- Self
+- NewMessage

+and working on means, these are the only objects which the machine accesses.
+Ie all others would have to be moved first.

-When a Method needs to make a call, or send a message, it creates a Message object.
+When a Method needs to make a call, or send a message, it creates a new Message object.
 Messages contain return addresses and arguemnts.

 Then the machine must find the method to call.
+This is a function of the virtual machine an is implemented in ruby.

 Then a new Method receives the message, creates a Frame for local and temporary variables and continues execution.

 The important thing here is that Messages and Frames are normal objects.

-And interestingly we can partly use ruby to find the method, so in a way it is not just a top down transformation. but the sending goes back up and then down again.
+And interestingly we can partly use ruby to find the method, so in a way it is not just a top down transformation.
+Instead the sending goes back up and then down again.

 The Message object is the second parameter to the compile method, the run-time part as it were.
 Why?
 Since it only exists at runtime: to make compile time analysis possible.
 Especially for those times when we can resolve the method